-Brakes Look for linked, foot-operated brakes on both rear wheels so the left and right brakes can be activated by a single action rather than applied individually.
-Apply the brakes, then push the handle to see if the stroller moves.
-Foot-operated brakes save you bending down, but make sure your feet fit under them easily; some need to be flipped up from below, plus low-lying pedals may interfere with walking.
+Brakes Look for linked, foot-operated brakes on both rear wheels so that the left and right brakes can be activated by a single action rather than applied individually.
+Get an idea of how well they work by applying the brakes and then trying to push the handle.
+Check they actively lock into position.
+Foot-operated brakes save you bending down, but make sure your feet fit under them easily – some need to be flipped up from below, plus low-lying pedals may interfere with walking.

-Five-point harness Two shoulder straps (attached to the backrest at shoulder level), waist straps and a crotch strap.
-The waist straps in particular should be securely linked to the stroller’s frame so the child can’t lean out and tilt the stroller.
+Five-point harness consisting of two shoulder straps (attached to the backrest at shoulder level), a waist strap and a crotch strap is best.
+The waist straps in particular should be securely linked to the stroller’s frame so the child can’t lean out and tilt it.
 Give the harness a tug to check the seat doesn't pull away from the frame.
 The straps should be adjustable to allow for growth and the buckles easy to use (for you, not your child).
 The mandatory standard allows harnesses without shoulder straps, but CHOICE believes a five-point harness is the best option.

 And check for: